valair13/glass-box-custody-solution.lovable.app/README.md

 ## 🧭 Overview

-This repository documents a **research-driven UX/UI exploration** focused on improving institutional transparency, auditability, and client trust within **Anchorage Digital**, a U.S.-chartered crypto custody platform for institutional investors.
+This repository documents a **research-driven UX/UI exploration** focused on improving institutional transparency, auditability, and client trust within custody platform for institutional investors.

 The project includes:

 * Product analysis based on open data and institutional reports
-* UX redesign for Anchorage Digital’s **Custody Dashboard**
+* UX redesign for **Custody Dashboard**
 * Prototyped interface screens (built in [Lovable](https://lovable.dev))
 * Design rationale rooted in compliance, risk transparency, and operational clarity